Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/database-migrations/index.md

 - `<CommitMessage>` should be replaced by an appropriate name that describes the Migration
 - `<DBProvider>` should be replaced by your selected Database Provider (`MSSQL`, `MySQL`, `Oracle` or `PostgreSQL`)

-The generic command to add migrations over the **Tenant Db Context** goes like this,
+The generic command to add migrations over the **Tenant Db Context** goes like this:

 ``` bash
 dotnet ef migrations add <CommitMessage> --project .././Migrators/Migrators.<DBProvider>/ --context TenantDbContext -o Migrations/Tenant